-A Traffic Management Order (TMO) is the statutory legal document used to support enforceable traffic or highway measures.
+A traffic management order (TMO) is a statutory legal document used to support enforceable traffic or highway measures.
 It covers the main types of traffic and parking orders.

 TMOs are used to protect people and traffic using the borough's roads and to prevent damage to the roads or to buildings or structures on or near the roads.